 Bruce had a strong heart for Aboriginal ministries; he became affectionately known as "Digger" among the Indigenous communities he loved and served.
 People described him as a person who lived out his Christian faith with "his sleeves rolled up".
-Bruce and Gwen moved to Geelong in August 2002, with Bruce's change of appointment to Coordinator of Aboriginal Ministries in Victoria.
+Bruce and Gwen moved to Geelong in August 2002, with Bruce's change of appointment | Christian living.

+Our love, sympathy and prayers are with | to Coordinator of Aboriginal Ministries in Victoria.
 Captains Bruce and Gwen Parkinson entered honourable retirement on 1 September 2003.
 Gwen was promoted to glory on 26 May 2011.